 It can be pretty nasty to see the signs of worms in your dog, especially when you go to clean up their mess and there’s a lot of creepy crawlies in it.
 But the good news is that this is a pretty common problem, so there are pre-established remedies and your vet can prescribe the right dewormer for your dog and have this problem taken care of quickly, and with little involvement on your part.

-There are also some over the counter dewormers out there, but these don’t measure up to the quality that you’ll get from going to the vet, and can drag the situation out longer than it needs to be.
+There are also some over-the-counter dewormers, but these don’t measure up to the quality you’ll get from going to a vet, and can drag the situation out longer than it needs to be.
 We cover some of the drawbacks to these medications below.

 Can I Give My Dog Dewormer?
 Answer: Get a Prescription